hirosystems/ordhook/README.md

 $ chainhook service start --predicate-path=./path/to/predicate-1.json --predicate-path=./path/to/predicate-2.json --config-path=./path/to/config.toml
 ```

 Predicates can also be added dynamically.
-When the `--predicate-path` option is not passed or when the `--start-http-api` option is passed, `chainhook` will instantiate a REST API allowing developers to list, add and removes preducates at runtime:
+When the `--predicate-path` option is not passed or when the `--start-http-api` option is passed, `chainhook` will instantiate a REST API allowing developers to list, add, and removes predicates at runtime:

 ```bash
 $ chainhook service start --config-path=./path/to/config.toml